-I Feel Like When I Solve One Problem, Two Others Arise.
+I Feel Like When I Solve One Problem, Two Others Arise. +Educators Nationwide

 Student enrollment has continued to decline, following a trend many organizations within education have experienced.
 Educators must now juggle this issue, as well as student retention, hiring educators, increasing alumni engagement, reaching new donors, and maintaining current relationships.

-Social media can help increase interest and engagement for schools.
+As a method of marketing for education, social media can help increase interest and engagement for schools.
 With the use of personalized content, paid social media marketing, maintenance of high-quality content, use of augmented reality, creating interest-based groups, and sharing stories, schools can reach new audiences.

 Six Methods To Boost Your School’s Social Media Presence